ckb-next/ckb-next/README.md

 Building
 --------

-Only tested on Linux so far.
-It may work on OSX or Windows with some modification. `libusb-1.0` and `gcc` are required.
+ckb only supports Linux.
+OSX support is planned (tentatively). `libusb-1.0` and `gcc` are required.
 Check with your package manager to make sure you have the correct libraries/headers installed.
 After that you can build ckb by running `make` in the directory you downloaded it to.
-The binaries will be placed in the `bin` directory assuming they compile successfully.
+The binaries will be placed in `bin` assuming they compile successfully.

 Usage
 -----